Key Takeaways

 .png)

-The Opportunity for Health App Builders
+The Opportunity for Mobile Health App Developers

 Apple HealthKit is not perfect, but it's the foundation of mobile health.
 It gives developers access to the richest health dataset available on iOS if they design for it properly.